Student-centric advice and objective recommendations

 No, unfortunately the Fidelity tuition reimbursement does not cover textbooks or other fees.
 It only covers up to 90% of tuition.
 Here is the list of other expenses that Fidelity’s tuition reimbursement does not cover:

-Does Fidelity tuition reimbursement only cover undergraduate students tuition?
+Does Fidelity tuition reimbursement only cover undergraduate student tuition?

 Fidelity tuition reimbursement also covers MBA programs, technical school, and law degrees, but you will have to complete the Exception Approval process.
-For more information on how this works, you can check out the Work and Life section of Fidelity’s website.
+For more information on how this works, you can check out Fidelity’s website.
 Unfortunately, Fidelity’s tuition reimbursement program does not cover doctorate programs.